Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 If you open the Z Fold3, a huge 7,6 inch OLED display comes to light, which has a resolution of 1.768 x 2.208 pixels that is sufficiently sharp.
 It also supports a smooth refresh rate of 120 Hertz.

-Colors are also very appealing here, but not quite as realistic as with Huawei P50 Pro or the OnePlus 9 Pro played back.
-The black value is excellent and the white value is also more than impressive.
-The brightness of the inner display is also really good, so that even on sunny days there is no brightness Proproblems with the readability arise.
-However, I am a bit disappointed with the viewing angle stability, which is even more annoying with the inner display than with the outer display, because when folded, one half always looks much more bluish than the other, which the upper picture illustrates very well.
-In general, there is still a lot of room for improvement here, and that's really weak for a smartphone that costs 1.799 euros.
+Colors are also very appealing here, but not quite as realistic as with Huawei P50 Pro or the OnePlus 9 Pro.
+The black level is excellent and the white level is also more than impressive.
+The brightness is also really good on the inner display, so that even on sunny days there are no problems with readability.
+However, I am a little disappointed with the viewing angle stability, which is even more noticeable on the inner display than on the outer display, because when folded, one half always looks much bluer than the other, which the above picture shows very well.
+In general, there is still a lot of room for improvement here and for a smartphone that costs 1.799 euros, this is really weak.

 Use in everyday life